dxcamps/MicrosoftIntelIoTCamp/HOLs/readme.md

     - Location: **Choose the location [listed above](#locations) that is closest to you, and then make sure to use that location for all other resources in the lab**
     - Pin to dashboard: **Checked** (this will place a tile for the IoT Hub on your portal dashboard.)

+    > **Note**: The "**Enable Device Managent-PREVIEW**" option will likely not be there.
+This screen shot was taken when that feature was still in preview.

     ![New IoT Hub Properites](images/07020-NewIoTHubProperites.png)

-1. The IoT Hub could take five minutes or longer to deploy.
+1. ***The IoT Hub could take five minutes or longer to deploy***.
 While it is deploying, a tile will be shown on your portal dashboard that looks like this:

     ![IoT Hub Deploying Tile](images/07030-IoTHubDeployingTile.png)